 - Article Overview and Conclusion

-Each of the five sections can be read as a self-contained discussion of Bitcoin Script, but if you want to know more keep reading the article in full.
-The fourth section Operation Codes and Script in Detailed Diagrams, is the least beginner friendly.
+There are five sections in this article.
+Each section in this article is written as a self-contained Bitcoin Script explanation.
+However, if you want to know more, just keep reading the following section as each is increasingly detailed.
+The funct section Operation Codes and Script in Detailed Diagrams, is the least beginner friendly.
 But if you just want to know what some of the central opcodes are, then head on over!

 Here is the outline of this article.
-The topics are organized from most basic to most complex:
+The topics begin with the most basic, and progress to the more complex: